MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 5.0.2
+- Fix a bug that would sometimes compare the current build agatinst the wrong build phases/jobs from the previous build.
+- Fix links to pictures in the Visual Studio Marketplace.

 #### 5.0.0
 - Update vsts-node-api and vsts-task-lib to latest versions.
 This also fixes a localization issue that lead to warnings about missing resource files.
 - Increase precision of comparison of code coverage percentage values.
 If no variance is supplied, percentage values will use four decimals instead of the previous two.
 This picks up a change of one element (e.g., block) in a million elements.
 When used with variance, the precision will be taken from the variance value.